Where pressure tends to build first

 Teams pulling in different directions

-When alignment erodes without anyone explicitly disagreeing.
+Alignment erodes without anyone explicitly disagreeing.

 Pressure building between systems and people

-When dependencies, handoffs, or systems start to strain.
+Dependencies, handoffs, or systems begin to strain.

-so leaders don't have to rely on intuition alone.
+Program Listening continuously identifies patterns like these – so leaders don't have to rely on intuition alone.